milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 comply with any valid legal process, governmental request, or applicable law, rule, or regulation.

-investigate, remedy, or enforce potential Terms of Service and Community Guidelines violations.
+investigate, remedy, or enforce potential Terms of Service violations.

 protect the rights, property, or safety of us, our users, or others.

 detect and resolve any fraud or security concerns.

 We may share information about you as part of a merger or acquisition.
 If Snap Inc. gets involved in a merger, asset sale, financing, liquidation or bankruptcy, or acquisition of all or some portion of our business to another company, we may share your information with that company before and after the transaction closes.
-Non-personal information.

 We may also share with third parties that provide services to us or perform business purposes for us aggregated, non-personally identifiable, or de-identified information.

-Non-personal information.
-We may also share with third parties that provide services to us or perform business purposes for us aggregated, non-personally identifiable, or de-identified information.

 Third-Party Content and Integrations

 Our services may contain third-party content and integrations.
-Examples include third-party integrations in the Camera, third-party games in Chat, and third-party Snap Kit integrations.
+Examples include third-party integrations in camera search, third-party games in Chat, and third-party Snap Kit integrations.
 Through these integrations, you may be providing information to the third party as well as to Snap.
 We are not responsible for how those third parties collect or use your information.
 As always, we encourage you to review the privacy policies of every third-party service that you visit or use, including those third parties you interact with through our services.
 You can learn more about third-party services in Snapchat here.

 How Long We Keep Your Information